Updated May/June 2013

 “Then perform, pretend.”

 She’s right, and I’ll need to drink so that I can stomach the unspeakable pricks.
-Every year I bare my arse and they come like slime to a stagnant pond.
+Every year I bare my arse and they come like slime to a stagnant pond, for I have no talent and they have no taste.
 This isn’t my life.
 This is some jerk spewing on cotton canvas and picking the overfull pockets of the privileged and the gullible.
 The gentle boy in me is lost; he’d feel sad to look through these eyes now, to see my betrayal with its parade of pseudosmilers and its fake humility.
 I am a hollow husk, devoid of depth.
 I am dead.
+Continue reading